appressoas/django_cradmin/docs/apps.cradmin_activate_account.rst

 cradmin_activate_account/email/subject.django.txt
     Override this to set the email subject.

-cradmin_activate_account/email/message.django.txt
+cradmin_activate_account/email/html_message.django.txt
-    Override this to set the email message.
+    Override this to change the email message.
-    Any whitespace at the beginning of this template is removed automatically.

-cradmin_activate_account/email/signature.django.txt
-    Override this to replace signature of the email.
-    Any whitespace at the end of this template is removed automatically.

-cradmin_activate_account/email/body.django.txt
-    Override this to replace both the message and the signature.
-    Any whitespace at both ends of this template is removed automatically.

 All of the email templates get the following context variables: